 Education: I grew up in North County San Diego.
-I then moved to Los Angeles, and received my Bachelor of Arts (BA) Degree in Psychology from the University of California, Los Angeles.
-Then, I received my Master of Arts (MA) Degree in Couple and Family Therapy from CSPP Alliant International University.
-And finally, I completed my Doctorate of Psychology Degree (PsyD) in Couple and Family Therapy at CSPP Alliant International University.
-I am taking advantage of my time in academia and pursuing research and teaching experience.
-I am currently working on several studies: one exploring the link between family drawings and attachment style, one exploring how individuals react to different art materials, one exploring the experience and effectiveness of child mindfulness-based art therapy groups in a school setting, and one exploring an art therapy protocol for trauma.
+I then moved to Los Angeles, and received my Bachelor of Arts Degree in Psychology from the University of California, Los Angeles.
+Then, I received my Doctorate in Psychology and Master of Arts Degrees in Couple and Family Therapy from the California Schools of Professional Psychology, Alliant International University.
+I am now teaching as an Adjunct Faculty at CSPP Alliant International University and am taking advantage of my time in academia and pursuing research experience as well.
+I am currently working on three studies: one explores the link between family drawings and attachment style, one exploring how individuals react to different art materials, and one exploring the experience and effectiveness of mindfulness-based art therapy for new parents.
 In addition, I am working on co-writing chapters for a book on child mindfulness, where I adapt mindfulness concepts to child-appropriate language, meditations, and art activities.

 Experience: I have experience working as a family therapist in school-based counseling programs for kindergarten through high school students.
 Because of my time working in school-based counseling programs, I have experience working with a broad range of presenting problems, including but not limited to: anxiety, depression, attention deficits, aggression, divorce and parent separation, trauma, gang involvement, substance abuse, domestic violence, child abuse, family conflict, eating disorders, autism, selective mutism, LGBT issues, teen pregnancy, and low self-esteem.